kurtve/Backend/README.md

 ### Open endpoints - can be accessed without first logging in:

-* Register as a new user: *POST /auth/register*
+* Register as a new user: **POST /auth/register**

+    Request body:
+    ```
+    {
+        “username”: text,
+        “role”: text,
-Request body: { “username”: text, “role”: text, “password”: text }
+        “password”: text
+    }
+    ```

     Role must be one of “employee” or “employer”

-Response body: { “id”: integer, “username”: text, “role”: text, “token”: jwt-token }
+    Response body:
+    ```
+    {
+        “id”: integer,
+        “username”: text,
+        “role”: text,
+        “token”: jwt-token
+    }
+    ```

     Comments: With a successful registration, a token is returned so that the user is immediately logged in and a separate login API call is unnecessary.
 These values should be saved in local storage for use by the front end (see more in the comments for login).

     If the username is already in use, the server will respond with a 401 status and:
-	{ “message”: “username xxx is unavailable” }, so that you can inform the user and let them attempt again with a different username.
+        `{ “message”: “username xxx is unavailable” }`, so that you can inform the user and let them attempt again with a different username.

     If any of username, role, or password are not included in the request body, the server will return a 401 status and an error message.
 If the request body is malformed, the server will respond with a 500 status.

-* Login as an existing user: *POST /auth/login*
+* Login as an existing user: **POST /auth/login**

+    Request body:
+    ```
+    {
+        “username”: text,
+        “password”: text
+    }
+    ```

+    Response body:
+    ```
+    {
+        “id”: integer,
-Request body: { “username”: text, “password”: text }
+        “username”: text,
-Response body: { “id”: integer, “username”: text, “role”: text, “token”: jwt-token }
+        “role”: text,
+        “token”: jwt-token
+    }
+    ```

     Comments:  Error handling will be similar to that for the Register endpoint (except that “role” does not need to be specified for Login).

     The returned values from a successful login should be saved on the front end in local storage or other local state.
 The value of “role” can be used to determine which app pages the user sees.
 The front-end should set the header key-value pair:

         Authorization: jwt-token

     on all subsequent API calls in order to access restricted endpoints.

-* Get a list of all users: *GET /auth/users*
+* Get a list of all users: **GET /auth/users**

     Request body: none

     Response body: an array of user objects

-* Get a list of all job-seeker profiles: *GET /profiles*
+* Get a list of all job-seeker profiles: **GET /profiles**

     Request body: none

     Response body: an array of all profile objects

-* Get a single job-seeker profile: *GET /profiles/:id*
+* Get a single job-seeker profile: **GET /profiles/:id**

     Request body: none

     Response body: a profile object with profile id matching that in the URL.

 * Get all profiles for a specified user: *GET /profiles/users/:user_id*

     Request body: none

     Response body: an array of profile objects with user_id matching that in the URL.

     Note: the array could be empty if there are no profiles for that user or if the user does not exist in the database.

-* Get a list of all job-postings: *GET /postings*
+* Get a list of all job-postings: **GET /postings**

     Request body: none

     Response body: an array of job-posting objects

-* Get a single job-posting: *GET /postings/:id*
+* Get a single job-posting: **GET /postings/:id**

     Request body: none

     Response body: a job-posting object with posting id matching that in the URL.

-* Get all postings for a specified user: *GET /postings/users/:user_id*
+* Get all postings for a specified user: **GET /postings/users/:user_id**

     Request body: none

     Response body: an array of job-posting objects with user_id matching that in the URL.

     Note: the array could be empty if the user has no postings or if the user does not exist in the database.

 ### Restricted endpoints - user must be logged in to access:

-* Add a user profile: *POST /profiles*
+* Add a user profile: **POST /profiles**

     Request body:  should look like:
+    ```
     {
         "name": "Adam Smith",
         "phone": "(202) 555-3434",
         "email": "adam@smith.info",
-         "description": "I am a back-end developer looking for a remote position", "skills": "Javascript, Node, Knex, SQL, git, jest, PostgreSQL, MySQL", "education1": "Lambda School",
+        "description": "I am a back-end developer looking for a remote position",
+        "skills": "Javascript, Node, Knex, SQL, git, jest, PostgreSQL, MySQL",
+        "education1": "Lambda School",
         "education2": "Portland Community College",
         "education3": "Clearwater High School",
         "job_history1": "Teller, Citibank",
         "job_history2": "Delivery Driver, UPS",
         "job_history3": "Staff, Burger King"
     }
+    ```

     Notes: the only required field is name, all others are optional.
 The backend will assign an id value, and will also set the value of user_id based on the id of the user submitting the POST request.

     Response body: the profile object just added, including the id and user_id fields.

-* Edit a user profile: *PUT /profiles/:id*
+* Edit a user profile: **PUT /profiles/:id**

     Replaces the contents of the profile with id = :id, with the request body.
 See the description at the corresponding POST endpoint for the details.

-* Delete a user profile: *DELETE /profiles/:id*
+* Delete a user profile: **DELETE /profiles/:id**

     Removes the profile with id = :id from the profiles table.
 Responds with status 204 if successful.

-* Add a job posting: *POST /postings*
+* Add a job posting: **POST /postings**

     Request body: should look this this:
+    ```
     {
         "job_title": "Full-stack Developer",
         "company": "Unicornz",
         "phone": "(508) 555-8877",
         "email": "ceo@unicornz.com",
         "company_url": "www.unicornz.com",
-  "job_desc": "Looking for a hot-shot developer to partner with", "skills": "HTML, CSS, Javascript, React, Redux, Node, Express, PostgreSQL", "level": "3-5 years experience doing web development", "pay": "$120K-$150K plus stock options"
+        "job_desc": "Looking for a hot-shot developer to partner with",
+        "skills": "HTML, CSS, Javascript, React, Redux, Node, Express, PostgreSQL",
+        "level": "3-5 years experience doing web development",
+        "pay": "$120K-$150K plus stock options"
     }
+    ```

     Notes: the only required field is job_title, all others are optional.
 The backend will assign an id value, and will also set the value of user_id based on the id of the user submitting the POST request.

     Response body: the posting object just added, including the id and user_id fields.

-* Edit a job posting: *PUT /postings/:id*
+* Edit a job posting: **PUT /postings/:id**

     Replaces the posting with id = :id, with the request body.
 See the description at the corresponding POST endpoint for the details.

-* Delete a job posting: *DELETE /postings/:id*
+* Delete a job posting: **DELETE /postings/:id**

     Removes the posting with id = :id from the postings table.
 Responds with status 204 if successful.

-* Get all marks: *GET /marks*
+* Get all marks: **GET /marks**

     Request body: none

     Response body: an array of all mark objects

-* Get a mark by id: *GET /marks/:id*
+* Get a mark by id: **GET /marks/:id**

     Request body: none

     Response body: a mark object which has id = the id in the URL

-* Get all marks for a single user: *GET /marks/users/:user_id*
+* Get all marks for a single user: **GET /marks/users/:user_id**

     Request body: none

     Response body: an array of mark objects which have user_id = the user_id in the URL

-* Add a mark: *POST /marks*
+* Add a mark: **POST /marks**

     Request body:
+    ```
     {
         “profile_id”: integer,
         “posting_id”: integer,
         “mark”: integer
     }
+    ```

     Notes: the backend will assign an id and will also set “user_id” to the id of the user making the POST request.
 The profile_id and posting_id fields are required and must correspond to existing profiles and postings in the database.
 The value of “mark” should be -1, 0, or 1, but this is not enforced by the backend.

     Response body: the mark object just created, including the id and user_id fields.

-* Update a mark: *PUT /marks/:id*
+* Update a mark: **PUT /marks/:id**

     Replaces the mark with id = :id, with the request body.
 See the description at the corresponding POST endpoint for the details.

-* Delete a mark: *DELETE /marks/:id*
+* Delete a mark: **DELETE /marks/:id**

     Removes the mark with id = :id from the marks table.
 Responds with status 204 if successful.